If you have a broken mother-daughter relationship, empathy, active listening, and working on yourself can help improve the connection.

 It may be a good idea to remember everyone’s doing the best they can with the resources at hand.

-You may feel inclined to sometimes blame your mom for strains in your relationship.
+You may feel inclined to sometimes blame your mom for strains in your mother-daughter relationship.
 Other times, you may point fingers at yourself.
 But learning to understand and communicate each other’s needs in a way that does not blame either of you can lead to a more honest connection.

 “And therefore, the possibility of those needs being met or a connection to be created or strengthened,” says Moffa.